 To register a subsidiary, it costs between 17 USD and 873 USD.

 This process has multiple advantages.
 You can establish a wider range of businesses to accommodate a larger customer base.
 A subsidiary can also help the parent company better integrate into the culture and allow you to run payroll in Colombia internally.

 However, establishing a subsidiary in Colombia has its disadvantages too.
 The process can take a while.
 Further, you need to have the knowledge and time to invest in order to ensure that you are following all of the necessary business and tax laws, as to avoid further ramifications.

 If your main goal in Colombia is to hire knowledge workers such as engineers, designers, and data scientists, then you might consider partnering with an EOR service like Via.
 By partnering with an EOR service like Via, you do not need to worry about establishing a physical business presence.

 With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity in Colombia, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in Colombia, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.